onechiporenko/eslint-plugin-mocha-cleanup/README.md

 * `no-assertions-outside-it` Rule to disallow assertions outside tests

 * `complexity-it` Counts test-body complexity.
-May be customized with setting maximum complexity:
+May be customized with setting maximum complexity (Defaults to 40):

 ```json
 "rules": {